Bishma/blog/content/posts/automated-offsite-snapshots.md

 ---
 title: "Automated Offsite Snapshots"
 date: 2019-02-09T18:39:04-08:00
-draft: true
+draft: false
+tags: [ "home-assistant", "backups", "automations" ]
 ---

 # Adding Home Assistant to My Synology/Dropbox Backup Routine

 There was a time when I felt comfortable using GitHub as my main backup solution for [Home Assistant](https://www.home-assistant.io).
-I would backup my secrets.yaml via my workstation backup routine on the rare times that it changed and I considered the database to be expendable so I was fairly well covered.
+I would backup my secrets.yaml via my workstation backup routine (on the rare times that it changed) and I considered the database to be expendable.
 As Add-Ons have started becoming commonplace and various components have started moving from yaml to integrations I no longer consider this sufficient.

-This solution utilizes the [thestigh/hassio-addon](https://github.com/carstenschroeder/hassio-addons/tree/master/remote-backup) addon, my home [Synology Diskstation NAS](https://www.synology.com) and [Dropbox](https://www.dropbox.com) via encrypted [Hyper Backup](https://www.synology.com/en-us/dsm/feature/hyper_backup) tasks.
+This solution utilizes the [Remote Backup](https://github.com/carstenschroeder/hassio-addons/tree/master/remote-backup) addon, my home [Synology Diskstation NAS](https://www.synology.com) and [Dropbox](https://www.dropbox.com) via encrypted [Hyper Backup](https://www.synology.com/en-us/dsm/feature/hyper_backup) tasks.

 ## Requirements